 Preferences are established criteria used to determine the order applicants are selected from the waiting list for housing assistance or an assisted housing unit.
 Preferences may be established by federal law, HUD regulations, State or local law, or written owner policy.
+THIS PROPERTY DOES NOT HAVE ANY ESTABLISHED PREFERENCES.

 Priorities are statutory requirements which include 1) the need for an accessible unit or accessible features and 2) income targeting that at least 40% of new admissions to a Section 8 property in each fiscal year be households with incomes at or below 30% of the area median income.
+NOTE: ELI defined as those whose incomes do not exceed the higher of the Federal poverty level or 30 percent of Area Median Income.